Getting started with closed captions in live streams

 Select the Live > Events menu.
 On the events page, press the Create Multilingual Event button in the sidebar.
 In the popup dialog, enter the following info and press Create:

-- select the Default Language.
+• select the Default Language.
 This is the language being broadcasted to Clevercast.
-If the floor audio contains multiple languages, you can select 'Original'
+When using speech-to-text, this will also be the first closed caption language.
+If the floor audio contains multiple languages, you can select 'Original' instead of real language.

-- select the Streaming Resolutions.
-Clevercast does server-side transcoding for adaptive bitrate streaming.
+• select the Streaming Resolutions.
+Clevercast does cloud transcoding for adaptive bitrate streaming.
 Make sure the highest resolution doesn’t exceed the resolution in which you are broadcasting.

-Note: if you want to send an RTMP broadcast from a continent other than Europe and North America, ask for a custom RTMP ingest hub or use SRT instead.
+Note: if you are broadcasting from a continent other than Europe and North America, please use the SRT protocol or ask for a custom RTMP ingest hub.

 2 Configuring the event